Muokkaa

 Attributes

-Attributes provide a powerful method of associating metadata, or declarative information, with code (assemblies, types, methods, properties, and so forth).
-After an attribute is associated with a program entity, the attribute can be queried at run time by using a technique called reflection.
+Attributes provide a powerful way to associate metadata, or declarative information, with code (assemblies, types, methods, properties, and so on).
+After you associate an attribute with a program entity, you can query the attribute at run time by using a technique called reflection.

 Attributes have the following properties:

 • Attributes add metadata to your program.
 Metadata is information about the types defined in a program.
 All .NET assemblies contain a specified set of metadata that describes the types and type members defined in the assembly.
-You can add custom attributes to specify any additional information that is required.
+You can add custom attributes to specify any other required information.

-• You can apply one or more attributes to entire assemblies, modules, or smaller program elements such as classes and properties.
+• Attributes can be applied to entire assemblies, modules, or smaller program elements, such as classes and properties.

 • Attributes can accept arguments in the same way as methods and properties.

-• Your program can examine its own metadata or the metadata in other programs by using reflection.
+• Attributes enable a program to examine its own metadata or metadata in other programs by using reflection.

-Reflection provides objects (of type Type) that describe assemblies, modules, and types.
+Reflection APIs provided by Type describe assemblies, modules, and types.
 You can use reflection to dynamically create an instance of a type, bind the type to an existing object, or get the type from an existing object and invoke its methods or access its fields and properties.
-If you're using attributes in your code, reflection enables you to access them.
+When you use attributes in your code, reflection enables you to access them.
 For more information, see Attributes.

-Here's a simple example of reflection using the GetType() method - inherited by all types from the Object base class - to obtain the type of a variable:
+Here's a simple example of reflection with the GetType() method.
+All types from the Object base class inherit this method, which is used to obtain the type of a variable:

 Note

-Make sure you add using System; and using System.Reflection; at the top of your .cs file.
+Make sure you add the using System; and using System.Reflection; statements at the top of your C# (.cs) code file.

 // Using GetType to obtain type information: